Corruption in Honduras

 Corruption in Honduras is a serious problem, affecting various aspects of governance and the Honduran society.
-Out of the 180 nations listed in the Transparency International’s 2022 Corruption Perceptions Index, it ranked 154th making it one of the lowest performing countries in the Latin American region.
-It only ranked better than Nicaragua, Haiti, and Venezuela.
+Out of the 182 nations listed in the Transparency International’s 2025 Corruption Perceptions Index, it ranked 157th, making it one of the lowest performing countries in the Americas.
+It only ranked better than Haiti, Nicaragua, and Venezuela.
 Corruption is one of the factors, along with drug-related crimes and poverty, that reinforce and perpetuate the fragility of the rule of law in the country.

 Background

 In Honduras corruption has deep historical roots and is, thus, entrenched in society.
 It is no longer characterized by the iniquitous doings of individual perpetrators.
 Throughout the years, operating system of kleptocratic networks emerged, dominating the country’s political, social, and economic spheres.
 These networks have assumed cross-sectoral and transnational forms.
 Corruption today is committed not only for individual gain but at a scale that resembles a bureaucracy, benefitting a large swathe of members.

 One of the most serious types of corruption in Honduras involves the misappropriation of funds meant for the delivery of essential public services.
 Public funds lost to corruption in 2018 amounted to more than $2 billion, constituting 12.5% of the Honduran GDP.
 Examples of notable cases include the $300-million embezzlement case in the public health care system.
 The National Anti-Corruption Council found that from 2014 to 2016, a civil society organization diverted $300 million from the public health system to private businesses.
 The fund was then used to finance political campaigns such as Hernandez’ 2013 presidential campaign.

 In 2019, 176 politicians and a string of non-governmental organizations (NGOs) were also prosecuted for embezzlement.
 It involved a corrupt network of nonprofits that obtained more than $70 million from the public coffers over the past decade.
 Again, several of these organizations funneled the funds to politicians and to campaigns that were launched to influence the outcome of Honduran elections.

 By October 2023, prosecutors indicted two former conservative presidents for diverting $12 million of public funds to bankroll their political campaigns.
 These were Juan Orlando Hernandez and his predecessor Porfirio Lobo.
 The former was also extradited to the United States in 2022 due to drug trafficking charges.
 Like the earlier case of embezzlement scandal, this case also involved a network of corruption, which was constituted by organizations formed between 2010 and 2013.
 Lobo's wife, the former first lady Rosa Elena Bonilla, was convicted in 2019 for embezzling around $600,000 during the course of her husband's term.
 The corruption charges against her were initially lodged by the Organization of American States’ anti-corruption mission.